Too-Explosive/Project-Euler/README.md

 # Project-Euler-C++
-An solution to the problems for projecteuler.net
+An solution to the problems for projecteuler.net written in C++.